sohooo/k8s-playbooks/README.md

 - A rolling maintenance playbook that drains, updates, reboots, and uncordons each host one at a time, using inventory ordering to service control-plane nodes before workers.
 - A GPU labelling playbook that detects NVIDIA hardware on each node and applies `gpu=on` or `gpu=off` Kubernetes labels so every node is consistently marked for GPU scheduling frameworks such as [HAMi](https://github.com/Project-HAMi/HAMi).
 - A trace kit playbook that gathers multi-node network traces, cluster diagnostics, and packages the findings for SRE or vendor escalation.
+- A CIS 1.11 hardening playbook that can audit or apply RKE2 security settings in line with the RKE2 CIS Self-Assessment Guide.

 See [`docs/README.md`](docs/README.md) for deep dives into playbook internals, inventory conventions, and onboarding material.